CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 idfun-family A = A → A
 ```

-That is, when we provide `idfunE`{.Agda} with some type `A`, the resulting
+That is, when we provide `idfunE`{.Agda} with some type `A`, the
-function we get back is the identity function for that specific type
+resulting function we get back is the identity function for that
-`A`.
-Notice that `idfun-family`{.Agda} is a type family over `Type`{.Agda}: nothing
+specific type `A`.
+Notice that `idfun-family`{.Agda} is a type family
-stops us from having `Type`{.Agda} on both sides of the function.
+over `Type`{.Agda}: nothing stops us from having `Type`{.Agda} on both
+sides of the `→`.

-Here is function composition, where the two functions involved are
+Here is function composition again, where the two functions involved
-allowed to be dependent.
+are now allowed to be dependent.

 ```
 depCompose :
       {A : Type}
-      {B : A → Type}
+    → {B : A → Type}
-      {C : (x : A) → B x → Type}
+    → {C : (x : A) → B x → Type}

-      (g : {a : A} → (b : B a) → C a b)
+    → (g : {a : A} → (b : B a) → C a b)
     → (f : (a : A) → B a)
     → (a : A) → C a (f a)
 depCompose g f = λ x → g (f x)
 ```

 The type of `depCompose`{.Agda} is a little gnarly, but you should see
-that the actual definition of the function is exactly the same as
+that the actual *definition* is exactly the same as before.
+You should
-before.
-You should work through the type of each of the intermediate
+work through the type of each of the intermediate pieces in `λ x → g
-pieces in `λ x → g (f x)`:
+(f x)`:

 * `x` has type `A`, so
 * `f x` has type `B x`, so
 * `g (f x)` has type `C x (f x)`

 ## Dependent Pairs

 Just as function types generalise to dependent function types, pair
-types generalise to dependent pair types, where the type of the second
+types generalise to dependent pair types where the type of the second
 component is allowed to depend on the value in the first component.
 If
 `A : Type` and `B : A → Type`, then the dependent pair type is written
 `Σ[ x ∈ A ] B x`.
+These types are often called Sigma-types, hence the
+symbol `Σ`.

 Dependent pair types are used just like the non-dependent pair types:
 we use the comma `,` to construct a pair and `fst` and `snd` to